-In response to this request for minimally invasive treatments for facial rejuvenation, our plastic surgeon used his experience in facial aesthetic surgery to develop his own “method” of minimally invasive facial rejuvenation—his MODA Makeover.
+In response to this request for minimally invasive treatments for facial rejuvenation, our plastic surgeons used their experience in facial aesthetic surgery to develop their own “method” of minimally invasive facial rejuvenation—the MODA Makeover.
 The makeover is not a “one-size-fits-all” procedure.
 Rather it is an approach to facial rejuvenation that utilizes the most current (“fashionable”), state-of-the-art, minimally invasive techniques, directed to the specific concerns of an individual patient to achieve a desired aesthetic outcome.
 In most cases, the procedures are performed as an outpatient and take no more than a few hours, and most patients are back to work within about 10 days.
 From a cost perspective, the MODA Makeover can provide longer-lasting results that non-invasive techniques either cannot achieve or must be repeated regularly.

 Am I a candidate?